UAV/Drone Photography and Videography

 - Note: Non-recreational drone flying includes things like taking photos to help sell a property or service, roof inspections, or taking pictures of a high school football game for the school's website.
 Goodwill can also be considered non-recreational.
 This would include things like volunteering to use your drone to survey coastlines on behalf of a non-profit organization.

-- BUT, if you hire someone to operate a drone for you - even if the use is personal and not-for-business, that drone operator must hold an FAA Part 107 Remote Operator certification for the flight s/he makes for you is commercial.
+- BUT, if you hire someone to operate a drone for you - even if the use is personal and not-for-business, that drone operator must hold an FAA Part 107 Remote Operator certificate for the flight s/he makes for you is commercial.

 © 2022-2023 rcm Imaging All rights reserved